pingwin02/slides-ui/README.md

 Project is licensed under the [MIT](LICENSE) license.

-The jQuery, Mermaid and remark libraries shipped with this project ale licenses under the [MIT](LICENSE) license.
+The jQuery, Mermaid and remark libraries shipped with this project ale licensed under the [MIT](LICENSE) license.

 The Lato font is licenses under [Open Font License](src/fonts/Lato/OFL.txt).